gharveymn/small_vector/docs/README.md

 class small_vector;
 ```

-A `small_vector` is a contiguous sequence container with a certain amount of dedicated
+A `small_vector` is a contiguous sequence container with a certain amount of dedicated storage on
-storage on the stack.
+the stack.
 When this storage is filled up, it switches to allocating on the heap.

-A `small_vector` supports insertion and erasure operations in 𝓞(1) the end, and 𝓞(n) in the
+A `small_vector` supports insertion and erasure operations in 𝓞(1) the end, and 𝓞(n) in the middle.
-middle.
-It also meets the requirements of *Container*, *AllocatorAwareContainer*,
+It also meets the requirements of *Container*, *AllocatorAwareContainer*, *SequenceContainer*,
-*SequenceContainer*, *ContiguousContainer*, and *ReversibleContainer*.
+*ContiguousContainer*, and *ReversibleContainer*.

 Template arguments may be used to define the type of stored elements, the number of elements to be
 stored on the stack, and the type of allocator to be used.

 When compiling with C++20 support, `small_vector` may be used in `constexpr` expressions.

-A `small_vector` may be instantiated with an incomplete type `T` only if `InlineCapacity` is `0`.
+A `small_vector` may be instantiated with an incomplete type `T`, but only if `InlineCapacity` is
+equal to `0`.

 When compiling with support for `concept`s with complete type `T`, instantiation of a `small_vector`
 requires that `Allocator` meet the *Allocator* named requirements.
 Member functions are also
 constrained by various `concept`s when `T` is complete.

 The default argument for `InlineCapacity` is computed to be the number of elements needed to size
 the object at 64 bytes.
 If the size of `T` makes this impossible to do with a non-zero number of
 elements, the value of `InlineCapacity` is set to `1`.

 ## Usage

-You have three options to import this library into your project.
+You have a few options to import this library into your project.
+It is a single-header library,
+so you should be able to use it without too much fuss.

+### As a Drop-In Header

-The first, and easiest method is just to drop `source/include/gch/small_vector.hpp` and `docs/LICENSE` into your project.
-This is a single-header library, so you shouldn't run into any issues doing this.
+Just to drop `source/include/gch/small_vector.hpp` and `docs/LICENSE` into your project.

-If you prefer CMake, you can either add the library as a git submodule and add it as a subdirectory, or use a system install.
-To use it as a git submodule, you can first use the command
+### As a Git Submodule

+You can add the project as a submodule with

 ```commandline
 git submodule add -b main git@github.com:gharveymn/small_vector.git external/small_vector